DataDog/hiring-engineers/jonhayes_answers.md

 shows up in events, also see dd-02

 --Bonus Question: What is the Anomaly graph displaying?
-By analyzing a metricís historical behavior, anomaly detection distinguishes between normal and abnormal metric trends.
+By analyzing a metric‚Äôs historical behavior, anomaly detection distinguishes between normal and abnormal metric trends.
 Anomaly detection can separate the trend component from the seasonal component of a timeseries, so it can track metrics that are trending steadily upward or downward. its not just a high or a low, it is using statistical models to detect something outside of normal. for example traffic, might be slow on a sunday morning, but to hit that same lower number on a Tuesday afternoon would not trigger a normal alert, it needs to correlate historical trends.

 Monitoring Data